Grendel61/ros-visualization/README.md

 ### Using Gazebo
 Gazebo is a 3D dynamic simulator with the ability to accurately and efficiently simulate populations of robots in complex indoor and outdoor environments.
 While similar to game engines, Gazebo offers physics simulation at a much higher degree of fidelity, a suite of sensors, and interfaces for both users and programs.
 - Start the ros-visualization container with a `docker run` (see above)
-- Attach a shell to the container to open a terminal window to run Gazebo
+- Attach a shell to the container to open a terminal window to run Gazebo (see above)
 - Enter on the command line:
 ```
 gazebo